VIEW submissions from the XQ #Artivism Challenge!

 We invited students (ages 13-21) to create a piece of visual art inspired by a world they want to see.
 With advice and guidance from New Orleans artist Brandan “BMike” Odums, more than 150 students created a unique piece of art.
-Now it’s time to view and vote!
-The voting period is open April 15-April 28, and anyone can vote, all you need is a Rethink Together profile.
-Head to the gallery to vote on your favorite submissions!
+The voting period has closed and we’ll announce winners on May 6th.
+Head to the gallery to check out submissions!

 - Top 5 upvoted submission get an iPad mini, Apple Pencil, and 1-year Procreate subscription